AlgoMaster Logo

 • 1 <= Node.val <= 10^5 → Values are positive integers, but remember that intersection is about node identity, not node values.
 Two nodes with value 8 are not the same unless they're the same object.

-• The follow-up explicitly asks for O(m + n) time and O(1) space, which tells us the interviewer expects something better than a hash set.
+• The follow-up asks for O(m + n) time and O(1) space, which rules out storing nodes in a hash set.

 Approach 1: Hash Set